-For example, if you want to add new columns then, Please select the below shown button and add Column Name, Data Type, Precision (if required), Scale (if required), If it is primary key then change the Key type to primary and check mark the Not Null option (if your column doesn’t allow null values)
+For example, if you want to add new columns, then Please select the below-shown button.
+And then add Column Name, Data Type, Precision (if required), and Scale (if needed).
+IIf it is a primary key, then change the Key type to primary and checkmark the Not Null option (if your column doesn’t allow null values)

 If you want to delete a few columns, then select the unwanted columns and click the scissors button.
 Here we are removing a few columns for demonstration purposes.
 Once you complete editing, Click OK to close the Edit Tables window

 From the below screenshot, you can observe that we successfully deleted the unwanted columns from the Informatica Database source definition.